Training Opportunities

 ● Understand the role professional judgment plays in determining SLD eligibility.

-Module 6: Task Demand Analysis
+Module 6: Task Demands Analysis

 Module 7: Writing a Legally Defensible Report Using C-SEP